rodsantest1/wpfapp1repo/ReadMe.md

 ![AddImage](Image1.PNG)

 #### Running solution:
+1. Select WebApplication1 as Startup project
+2. Change the startup web server from IISExpress to WebApplication1
+3. If you get error like following, restart Visual Studio

+A numeric comparison was attempted on "$(MsBuildMajorVersion)" that evaluates to "" instead of a number, in condition "($(MsBuildMajorVersion) < 16)"

-1. Select **Multiple startup projects** option in solution properties.
+4. Select **Multiple startup projects** option in solution properties.
-2. Select Start option for API project
+5. Select Start option for API project
-3. Select Start option for WPF project
+6. Select Start option for WPF project
-4. Optional: Select Start option for ConsoleApp1 project
+7. Optional: Select Start option for ConsoleApp1 project
-5. Click Apply and start the app
+8. Click Apply and start the app

 #### Running Appium Test
 Prerequisites: